laskaramaan/namaste-react/Chapter-2/Notes.md

 **BUNDLERS:** vite,webpack,parcel

 ### Q.What does bundlers do?
-A. Bundlers minify your code, remove the console logs and a lot of other things to make it optimized and production ready
+A. Bundlers minify your code, remove the console logs and a lot of other things to make it optimized and production ready.
+**Remember**: By default parcel does not remove console logs, we have to configure our system.

 Note: create-react-app uses webpack as bundler